gurunandm/tshirt_designer_plugin/README.md

 # tshirt_designer_plugin
-hello this is designer plugin for tshirt
+hello this is designer plugin for tshirt plugin